-Peer R Review
+Peer Review

 Entrance Criteria Success Criteria

-The product to be reviewed (document, process, model, design details, etc.) has been identified and made available to the review team.
-Peer reviewers independent from the project have been selected for their technical background related to the product being reviewed.
-A preliminary agenda, success criteria, and instructions to the review team have been agreed to by the technical team and project manager.
-Rules have been established to ensure consistency among the team members involved in the peer review process.
+1. The product to be reviewed (document, process, model, design details, etc.) has been identified and made available to the review team.
+2. Peer reviewers independent from the project have been selected for their technical background related to the product being reviewed.
+3. A preliminary agenda, success criteria, and instructions to the review team have been agreed to by the technical team and project manager.
+4. Rules have been established to ensure consistency among the team members involved in the peer review process.
+Spectrum (rado frequency) considerations addressed.
 1. 1.
 Peer review has thoroughly evaluated the technical integrity and quality of the product.
 2. 2.
 Any defects have been identified and characterized.
 3. 3.
 Results of the Peer Review are communicated to the appropriate project personnel.
+4. 4.
+Concurrence by the responsible Center spectrum manager.